 Submit an Article

-Authors wishing to submit a manuscript to the Journal may refer to the Information for Authors below and the relevant links listed here related to copyright, submission procedures, and the public access policy.
+Authors wishing to submit a manuscript to the Journal should refer to the Information for Authors below and the links listed here related to manuscript submission, the public access policy, and author form.

 Rapid Review Manuscript Submission (outside link)